 Keeps everyone engaged

-The implementation plan identifies all tasks that need to be done, who needs to do them, and how to do them.
+Use an implementation plan to identify all tasks that need to be done, who needs to do them, and how to do them.
 This means that everyone is engaged and on board while removing any sort of doubt or confusion.
 When every team member knows their roles and responsibilities, it's easier to track progress.
+Use of project management software such as ActiveCollab can help your teams or team to follow their in progress, and easily share information.

 Working on any project demands the collaboration and cooperation of numerous employees.
 The better the cooperation among team members, the better the overall execution of the project.